microsoft/reverse-proxy/docs/docfx/articles/service-fabric-int.md

 ## Known limitations
 Limitations of the current Service Fabric to YARP configuration model conversion implementation:
 - Partitioning is not supported.
-Partitions are enumerated to retrieve all nested replicas/instances, but partioning key is not handled in any way.
-Specifically, depending of how YARP routing is configured, it's possible to route a request having one partion key (e.g 'A') to a replica of another partition (e.g. 'B').
+Partitions are enumerated to retrieve all of the nested replicas/instances, but the partitioning key is not handled in any way.
+Specifically, depending on how YARP routing is configured, it's possible to route a request having one partition key (e.g 'A') to a replica of another partition (e.g. 'B').
 - Only one endpoint per each SF service's replica/instance is considered and gets converted to a [Destination](xref:Microsoft.ReverseProxy.Abstractions.Destination).
 - All statefull service replica roles are treated equally.
 No special differentiation logic is applied.
 Depending on the configuration, active secondary replicas can also be converted to `Destinations` and directly receive client requests.
-- Each of named service instance get converted to separate YARP's [Clusters](xref:Microsoft.ReverseProxy.Abstractions.Cluster) which are completely unrelated to each other.
+- Each of the named service instances get converted to separate YARP [Clusters](xref:Microsoft.ReverseProxy.Abstractions.Cluster) which are completely unrelated to each other.
-- Naive error handling.
-It ignores most of the failures.
+- Limited error handling.
+Most failures are logged and suppressed.
+Some errors will prevent the proxy config from being updated.

 ## Architecture
 The detailed process of SF cluster polling and model conversion looks as follows.